Public Health Courses (PH)

 PH 2100.
 Behavior Change for Health Promotion — 3 hrs.

-This course addresses the ways in which health behaviors are linked to the prevention of chronic and infectious disease.
+This course addresses the ways in which health behaviors are linked to the prevention of chronic and infectious diseases.
 Includes a focus on theory-driven behavior change strategies.
 Prerequisite(s): PH 1101.
 (Spring)

 PH 2130.
 Epidemiology of Human Diseases — 3 hrs.